kartotherian/kartotherian/doc/deployment.md

 `mediawiki/services/name_in_gerrit` when checking it out in the deploy repository.

-In case remote name in your deploy repository is different from standard `origin`, you could configure an alternative name using the following command:
+The deploy-repo builder script assumes the name of the remote to check out in the deploy repository is `origin`.
+An alternative name can be configured by invoking (in the source repository):
 ```
 git config deploy.remote deploy_repo_remote_name
 ```